telwoo/final-project/New_README.md

     - In this way, the three original categorical columns are replaced by 20 new numerical columns, increasing the model feature count by 17.

 ### Description of feature engineering and the feature selection, including their decision making process
 There are several feature selections that can be made by binning.
-The purpose of binning is to reduce feature complexity and essentially remove relatively rare features.
+The purpose of binning is to reduce feature complexity in the model, removing relatively rare features by combining them together into a single category.
 - Although there are only 5 cut categories, one could bin together the two lowest frequency categories, GOOD (9.1%) and FAIR (3.0%).
 - Although there are only 7 color categories, one could bin together the two highest color lowest frequency categories I (10.1%) and J (5.2%).
 - Although there are only 8 clarity categories, one could bin together the two lowest frequency clarities, I1 (1.4%) and IF (3.3%), not with each other, but with their nearest clarity category.
 That is, bin I1 and SI2 (17.0%), and bin IF and VVS1 (6.8%).

 ### Description of how data was split into training and testing sets
 - **TODO**
 - The data was split into training and testing sets.
 Explain tr/te purpose.
 Explain train_test_split().
-Need to use that argument that accounts for unbalanced value distribution in features.
+Need to use that argument that accounts for unbalanced value distribution in features. **Wrong** Stratify is for imbalance in the target class(es).
 - Explain StandardScaler().

 ### Explanation of model choice, including limitations and benefits